How to Call the Philippines from the US: Cheapest Rates in 2026

 See the full rate breakdown on our Philippines calling rates page.

 Bottom line: Calling the Philippines from your browser costs $0.04–$0.08/min with Kinvo.
 A $5 credit pack gives you over 60 minutes of landline calls or 30 minutes to mobiles.
 No app, no subscription, credits never expire.
-Start with a free test call.
+Start calling.

 Sign up and get bonus credits on your first purchase.
 No app download needed — start calling from your browser in under 60 seconds.